2026 United States state treasurer elections: South Dakota

 State Treasurer Josh Haeder was re-elected in 2022 with 67% of the vote.
 He is term-limited and cannot seek re-election.
 Former state legislator Jeff Monroe has announced his candidacy.
+Republican Melissa Hull won the Republican nomination while Margaret Kuipers won the Democratic nomination.

 Texas

 Texas Comptroller of Public Accounts Glenn Hegar (the office serves as the state treasurer) was re-elected in 2022 with 56.4% of the vote.
 On March 7, 2025, Hegar was selected by the Texas A&M University System as the lone finalist for Chancellor.
 Hegar left office on July 1, 2025, with Governor Greg Abbott appointing Kelly Hancock as his replacement to serve the remainder of his term.
 Hancock is running to hold the position, as well as Christi Craddick and Don Huffines.

 Vermont

 State Treasurer Mike Pieciak was re-elected in 2024 with 60.8% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is seeking re-election.
+He was mentioned as a potential candidate for Governor, but decided to seek re-election instead.
+Republican Lynn LaFleur is challenging him.